kiahjh/perfect/README.md

 ```
 val names: List of String  = ["Alice", "Bob", "Charlie"]
 val numbers: List of Int = [1, 2, 3, 4, 5]

+// indexing lists:
+val first_name = names[0] // "Alice"
+// type of first_name is Option of String, because the index might be out of bounds
 ```

 #### Tuples